 Key Stage 3

 All pupils in the first three years at Bangor Grammar School have one hour-long Drama session.
 In Year 8, an important element of Drama is to bind the class together to create a secure, safe atmosphere.
 This is essential for the production of imaginative and creative work.
 The pupils devise stories and plays using mime, movement and improvisation, developing the confidence to discuss, solve problems and evaluate their solutions.

 In Year 9 and 10 there is a further emphasis on pupils investigating ideas using drama strategies and methods; becoming involved in aspects of performance, improvisation, script reading and devising.

 GCSE Drama is a popular option with a very high success rate.
 We currently have four groups in Year 11 and Year 12.
 Over the two years, pupils will engage in two workshop-based units of work:

 There is also a written paper in this subject.

 Key Stage 5

-In the Sixth Form, as well as developing performance skills through individual and group productions, students engage with the history and development of theatre through the ages.
-Through a mixture of practical and theory-based workshops, students explore Greek theatre, the golden age of Elizabethan theatre, right up to 20th Century practitioners such as Stanislavski, Brecht, Artaud, Punchdrunk, Kneehigh, Berkoff, and Brook.
+In the Sixth Form, as well as developing performance skills through individual and group productions, students engage with the history and development of theatre.
+Through a mixture of practical and theory-based workshops, students explore 20th Century practitioners such as Stanislavski, Brecht, Artaud, Punchdrunk, Kneehigh, Berkoff, and Brook.

-The A-Level Theatre Studies course comprises of 2 units (AS) and 3 units for a complete Advanced GCE (A2).
+The A-Level Theatre Studies course comprises of two units (AS) and four units for a complete Advanced GCE (A2).